MyriamFentanes/katacoda-scenarios/rhpam-7-workshop/reporting-scenario/finish.md

-In this scenario you've learned how to build a Red Hat Decision Manager Micro-Rules service on OpenShift.
+In this scenario you've learned how to build a reporting page in Red Hat Process Automation Manager 7 on OpenShift using the *DataSource*, *DataSet* and *Pages* capabilities of the platform.

-We started by defining our project in the Red Hat Decision Manager web-based workbench *Decision Central*.
-Next, we created our fist data-model and decision-table representing our facts and rules.

-Using the *Build & Deploy* functionality in Decision Central, we were able to compile and package our rules in a KJAR and deploy the KJAR onto the Decision Server running in OpenShift

-Finally we tested our rules using the Swagger UI provided by the Decision Server.
+We started by creating a *DataSource* consuming a MariaDB relational database using the *Data Source* settings and configuration tooling in the Business Central workbench.

+From the configured *DataSource*, we created a new *DataSet* using the *DataSource* as the SQL provider.
+We wrote a SQL query that selects the top 10 states in the USA with the most incident.

+Next, we created a new reporting page and, with the integrated Form Modeler, created a Pie chart that rendered the data of the *DataSet* that we created in the previous step.

+Finally, we added the reporting page to the navigation of the Red Hat Process Automation Manager Business Central workbench.

-Red Hat Decision Manager supports many more use-cases and scenarios.
-Please consult the various online resources (manuals, blogs, demos, forums, etc.) to continue your Red Hat Decision Manager journey.
+Red Hat Process Automation Manager supports many more advanced features to create and define (business) reports, consuming various types of data from disparate data sources.
+Please consult the various online resources (manuals, blogs, demos, forums, etc.) to continue your Red Hat Process Automation Manager journey.